CV page

 Gersey Vargas Rivera

-Gersey Vargas is a PhD researcher that is addressing questions related to how horse grazing shapes the insect and plant communities of semi-natural grasslands.
+Gersey Vargas is a PhD researcher addressing questions related to how horse grazing shapes the insect and plant communities of semi-natural grasslands.
 He is passionate about biodiversity focusing on various taxonomic groups such as insects, birds, plants and mammals.
 Previously living in diverse countries for work and studies (USA, Colombia, Panama, Belgium, Sri Lanka, Italy and Paraguay), Gersey is now dedicated to learning more about Swedish biodiversity.

 Presentation